 John M. Alongi

 John M. Alongi (Ph.D.
-1998, Northwestern; Professor of Instruction) is a mathematician and practitioner in mathematics education and writing.
+1998, Northwestern; Professor of Instruction) is Director of Undergraduate Studies in Mathematics.
 Alongi’s research in topological dynamical systems has focused on the structure of hyperbolic sets and modes of recurrence.
-He is the author of several papers and co-author of the graduate textbook Recurrence and Topology (2007).
-Alongi has been active as a consultant, editor and reviewer for major educational publishers including Pearson, John Wiley & Sons, McGraw Hill and W.H.
-Freeman.
+He is a co-author of the graduate textbook Recurrence and Topology and has been active as a consultant, editor, and reviewer for major educational publishers including Pearson, John Wiley & Sons, McGraw Hill, W.H.
+Freeman, and World Scientific.

-As an instructor, Alongi has been the Charles Deering McCormick University Distinguished Lecturer and a recipient of the Weinberg College of Arts and Sciences Alumni Teaching Award.
-In 2008 the Northwestern Chronicle named Alongi one of the Top 5 professors at Northwestern.
+As an instructor, Alongi held the Charles Deering McCormick University Distinguished Lecturership and is a recipient of the Weinberg College of Arts and Sciences Alumni Teaching Award.
 The Associated Student Government has regularly elected him to its Faculty Honor Roll.
-Since 2009 Alongi has been Director of Mathematical Experience for Northwestern Undergraduates (MENU).

 Alongi has served on the faculties of Pomona College, Carleton College and California Polytechnic State University, San Luis Obispo.